IT Due Diligence: Avoid Common Pitfalls + The Ultimate Checklist

 Phase 4: Integration Planning

-• Data Migration: Typically presents high complexity with critical risk levels, requiring careful estimation of team size and project duration
+• Data Migration: Typically high complexity with high risk.
+Often requires careful team sizing and timeline planning.

-• System Integration: Demands vary based on the technical due diligence expertise needed and existing architecture
+• System Integration: The level of complexity depends on the technical expertise required and the existing architecture

-• Process Alignment: Complexity often hinges on change management requirements and organizational readiness
+• Process Alignment: Complexity also depends on the change management requirements and organization readiness

 Value Realization Planning

-Value realization planning in the IT due diligence process focuses on mapping technical capabilities to value creation opportunities.
-Key synergy areas include technology consolidation, operational efficiency gains, innovation acceleration, and cost optimization.
-A comprehensive risk mitigation strategy incorporates technical risk assessment, mitigation planning, resource allocation, and timeline development to ensure successful integration and business continuity.
+Value realization planning in IT due diligence enables mapping of technical capabilities to value creation opportunities.
+Some key synergies include technology consolidation, operational efficiency, innovation acceleration, and cost savings.
+Comprehensive risk mitigation requires technical risk assessment, mitigation planning, resource allocation, and a timeline to facilitate successful integration and business continuity.

 SmartRoom in IT Due Diligence